partridgep/trivia-game/README.md

 * `questionTimer`: integer, number of seconds remaining for the player to answer the question.
 Set to `30` initially.
 * `isQuestionTiming`: boolean, whether or not the question timer is running.
 Set to `true` initially.
 * `gameTimer`: integer, number of seconds elapsed since the player has started the game.
 Set to `0` initially.
-* `isGameTiming`: boolean, whetheer or not the game timer is running.
+* `isGameTiming`: boolean, whether or not the game timer is running.
 Set to `true` initially.
 * `correctlyAnswered`: integer, number of correctly answered questions during the game.
 Set to `0` initially.

 After setting these values in state, `resetGame` then calls the `GetNewQuestion` method.\